 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I offer a free phone or video consultation so we have the chance to chat/meet and for you to get a feel for how it might be working with me.
-After exploring what brings you to counselling I will have a clearer idea if I think I can help.
+I offer an initial 15 minute phone conversation so we have the chance to have a chat and for you to get a feel for how it might be working with me.
+This will give me a clearer idea if I think I can help you.

 Sessions usually last 60 minutes and take place at an agreed time each week.
 However it may be that 50 minutes is more suitable for some young people - this can be discussed in the first session.

 I offer both short and long term therapy - the number of sessions will vary according to your needs.

 I offer a limited number of contracts at a negotiated, reduced rate dependent on a persons circumstances.